Command Menu

 If it doesn't work:

-1. Termux Sleep: Android loves to ruthlessly murder background processes.
-Make sure you enable "Keep CPU awake" in the Termux notification tray or your session will die faster than a startup with no VC funding.
+1. Termux Sleep: Android loves murdering background processes.
+Enable "Keep CPU awake" in the Termux notification tray or your session dies faster than a startup with no runway.

-2. Node Versions: If npm acts up, pkg reinstall nodejs-lts.
+2. Node version drama: If npm acts up, pkg reinstall nodejs-lts.
+Do not negotiate with it.

 Happy Doom Coding.
-Go ship something before the concept of a "healthy work-life balance" accidentally enters your mind.
+Go ship something before the concept of "healthy work-life balance" accidentally enters your mind and ruins everything.